jones1008/docker-lampose/README.md

 #### Import at initial startup:
 To import a database at **initial** docker startup move a `.sql` file to `./_docker/db/sql`

-After that map this file to a database name of your choice in your `local.env.sample` file:
+After that map this file to a database name of your choice in your `.env` file:
 ```dotenv
 DATABASE_NAME_MAIN=test_name
 DATABASE_FILE_MAIN=test.sql
 ```
-This will import the file `./_docker/db/sql/test.sql` in the newly created database `test_name` within the `db` container.
+This will import the file `./_docker/db/sql/test.sql` in the newly created database `test_name` at container startup within the `db` container.

-To import multiple databases, add another `.sql` file and add more mapping variables with another suffix than `_MAIN` like above.
+To import **multiple** databases, add another `.sql` file and add more mapping variables with another suffix than `_MAIN` like above.

 **Important**: If the container is already running, stop it, tear it down and start it again to trigger the import:
 ```shell